bleskomat/bleskomat-diy/README.md

 ## Configuring The Bleskomat

-The following is a list of possible configuration options for your Bleskomat (DIY) ATM:
+The following is a list of possible configuration options for your Bleskomat DIY:
 * `apiKey.id` - The API key ID of the device.
 This is needed by the server to verify signatures created by the device.
 * `apiKey.key` - The API key secret that is used to generate signatures.
 * `apiKey.encoding` - The explicit encoding of the API key secret.
 This can be "hex", "base64", or empty-string (e.g "") to mean no encoding.
 When generating a new API key on the server, it will store the encoding along with the ID and secret.